 In the spring of 2010, Vassar faculty approved a proposal from the Department of Athletics & Physical Education to allow student-athletes to select academic credit for participation in a department-sponsored sport.

 Today, Vassar has developed a very strong athletics program, which includes twenty-three varsity sports, four club teams, outstanding coaches and administrators, a strong physical education curriculum and additional offerings through the Life Fitness program and intramurals.

 Athletics facilities currently consist of the Athletics & Fitness Center, Josselyn Tennis Courts, Kenyon Hall, Prentiss Sports Complex, the Rowing Complex, Vassar Farm and Walker Field House.

 The Brewers continue to reach new heights, both in the classroom and in competition.
-In the past three years alone, we have had All-Americans in women’s basketball, swimming, and track and field, and men’s volleyball and track and field.
+In the past three years alone, we have had All-Americans in women’s volleyball, swimming, and track and field, and men’s volleyball and track and field.
 2015 marked the first- ever national champion for Vassar, as Heather Ingraham ’15 won the 400-meter sprint at the Division III Outdoor Track & Field championship, clocking in at a blazing 53.89 seconds.
 In the classroom, nearly half of our student-athletes have a GPA of 3.5 or higher.

 Vassar athletics continues to grow, improve and bring distinction to the institution with teams making NEW history with every coming year.